vwvw/website/README.md

-# jekyll-uno
+# Nicolas Badoux website

-Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+Based on Jekyll-Uno - a minimal, responsive theme for Jekyll inspired from the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.

 > :warning:
   This theme requires ruby and rubygems installed

-### Features

-* Clean layout
-* Resposive layout
-* Pagination
-* Syntax highlighting
-* Social links
-* Tags listing page
-* Categories listing page
-* Google Analytics integration
-* Disqus integration
+Thanks to [https://julienlamour.com](Julien Lamour) for the background picture.

 ---